jaspan16/Cybersecurity-Project-1/README.md

 - In the elk install playbook under the host name mention elk for installing the elk on the elk machine.
 - In the filebeat playbook file under host name mention webservers for installing filebeat
 - Run the specific playbook, and navigate to kibana to check that the installation worked as expected.
+- Use the link : "public IP of Elk:5601/app/kibana"

 Commands used :
 Update file: